PavlosPoli/E-Commerce-Executive-Economics/README.md

 | Healthy / Monitor | 1,004 | 6.3% | €135.9K |
 | **Total** | **15,852** | **100.0%** | **€628.2K** |

-The most urgent negative pool consists of **4,993 customers** whose cumulative result after CAC was **-€712.6K**, approximately -€143 per customer.
+The most urgent matter are the **4,993 customers** whose cumulative result after CAC was **-€712.6K**, approximately -€143 per customer.

 At the same time, the Reactivation Needed and Second Purchase Needed groups contain **9,777 customers**, or **61.7% of the customer base**, and represent €1.20M of historical cumulative contribution.
 This is value at risk rather than guaranteed future profit, so action should be prioritized by prior contribution, recency and likely incremental return.